 In this webinar we were joined by Marcelle Waldman, educator and founder of My Feel Links!
 Marcelle is certified in youth mental health first aid, and has extensive knowledge in child psychology and development.
 She shared deep insight into what exactly a child is experiencing in their brain when they are demonstrating big emotions and what co-regulation strategies educators can use to support a child in these moments.
-We gained actionable insights on how to strengthen children’s social emotional development and increase their confidence.
+We gained actionable insights on how to strengthen the social emotional and cognitive development of preschoolers and increase their confidence.
 This is not a webinar to miss out on!

 🎤Our Special Guests: